mdolgun/GLRParser/README.rst

 	  erken gelmiş olsaydım otobüsünü kaçırmış olmazdı
 	  erken gelmiş olsaydım otobüsünü özlemiş olmazdı

+You can also visit following url to try interactive translations: https://glrparser.herokuapp.com/

 For a list of sample translations check the file: https://github.com/mdolgun/GLRParser/blob/master/GLRParser/grm/main.out.txt

 For detailed information about the features and the grammar syntax, you can refer to wiki page: https://github.com/mdolgun/GLRParser/wiki